 Carrying debt also raises vulnerabilities however, and these risks become more readily felt when students take on particularly large loans.
 We argue that the risk associated with larger loan amounts is associated with diminishing returns to taking on debt to get a college degree.
 These diminishing returns could develop through both direct and indirect effects of student loans on graduation probabilities.
 In the most direct effect, large amounts of debt could become a deterrent to continuing in school.
 Students may feel they have to stop for a while and work either to save money or to pay down loans.
-In one New York Times article for example, a student at Bowling Green University in Ohio dropped out after accruing large amounts of debt, saying "[f]or me to finish it would mean borrowing more money," something that she was unwilling to do.
-15 At the higher levels of debt, students may reach the borrowing limits of federal loans and shift to private loans which need to be repaid more quickly and often at worse terms.
+In one New York Times article for example, a student at Bowling Green University in Ohio dropped out after accruing large amounts of debt, saying "[f]or me to finish it would mean borrowing more money," something that she was unwilling to do.15 At the higher levels of debt, students may reach the borrowing limits of federal loans and shift to private loans which need to be repaid more quickly and often at worse terms.
 There are also more indirect effects where having high loan amounts could be a signal of other kinds of difficulties or problems that also forestall graduation.
-It could be that students who get into significant debt ... the risk associated with larger loan amounts is associated with diminishing returns to taking on debt to get a college degree.
+It could be that students who get into significant debt are more likely to have significant personal challenges requiring more resources that could also get in the way of graduating.
+In this case, loans may not be the only immediate cause of dropping out or not graduating, but one factor among many.
+To the extent that these more indirect effects occur, students who already face significant challenges are weighed down with another burden, that of high student debt without having a college degree.
+In these cases, the investment in student loans turns sour as the key goal of a college degree remains out of reach.